hmdlab/DExOmics/README.md

 ## 2. Data Sources
 The downloading of the data can be conducted under `/data_download`.
 - Pancancer study
-    - All data are stored in [pancan_data.tar.gz](https://drive.google.com/drive/folders/14v4aZD8GmAYYpuaPXOEyj2PEa_GojN9G?usp=drive_link).
+    - All data are stored in [pancan_data.tar.gz](https://drive.google.com/drive/folders/1etIOFisUnMDNoQ5UAiMHyz3Mo2n49dAk?usp=drive_link).
 - Cancer-specific study
     - Use the command `Rscript load_*.R [cancer_type]` to download each omics data of the TCGA-LIHC and TCGA-CESC.
 The output data is be stored under `/data/TCGAdata`.

-    - The bed narrowPeak files of the TF-binding/RBP-binding data are stored in `.txt` files under `/data_download `, and run `bash load_regulator.sh` to download each of them.
+    - The bed narrowPeak files of the TF-binding/RBP-binding data are stored in `.txt.gz` files under `/data_download `, and run `bash load_regulator.sh` to download each of them.
+The metadata also needs to be also downloaded manually using the link in the first line. å
     - Download [human.txt.gz](https://cloud.tsinghua.edu.cn/d/8133e49661e24ef7a915/files/?p=%2Fhuman.txt.gz&dl=1) and put it into `/data`.
 Bed files of HeLa RBP-binding data can be extracted using `split_HeLa.R`.